To read the background on this post click here.

 Halfway between Dallas and Fort Worth this mile and half race track allows the fans and drivers to see how fast stock cars and Indy cars can go.
 Built in 1996, Texas Motor Speedway has the 9th largest seating capacity in the world.
 It seats a casual 212,585.

-Watching NASCAR at Texas Motor Speedway was my conversion to watching NASCAR.
+Watching NASCAR at Texas Motor Speedway was my conversion to NASCAR.
 Like any good yuppie, I regularly mocked NASCAR and exploited its stereotypes for my own enjoyment.
-When I was taken to No Limits and everything changed.
+When I was taken to No Limits, everything changed.

 NASCAR is a sport that must be seen live to be fully appreciated.
 I will never forget the first lap as I watched the NASCAR stock cars coming down the backstretch starting up for the start.
 The speed.
 The noise.
 It was awesome!

 You cannot fully understand how fast they go until you see it live.
 You cannot appreciate how close they are until your sitting there watching them bump each other going as fast as you go on a tollway.

 Home of the Dallas Mavericks and the Dallas Stars

 American Airlines (built in 2001) is, in contrast to Globe Life and AT&T Stadium, the only Dallas team the competes in Dallas.
 It is a downtown arena that hosts concerts and other special events in Dallas.
 We have gone to both a Stars and Mavs game at AA Center.